 - A course aimed at displays in FE settings

 - An advanced course for those who would like to explore displays in more depth and perhaps create their own digital display resources.
-(Course starts June 2013 – more details soon)
+Update: the next Advanced Course will start at the end of September 2013

 - A range of short topic specific display courses.